Introducing WP-MCP: Manage Your WordPress Site Through AI

 Frequently Asked Questions

-Do I need to install a plugin on my WordPress site to use wp-mcp?
+Do I need to install a WordPress plugin to use WP-MCP?

-Is wp-mcp safe to use on production sites?
+Is WP-MCP safe to use on production WordPress sites?

-wp-mcp uses the same REST API that WordPress itself uses.
-It can’t bypass WordPress permissions.
-Create a dedicated WordPress user with only the capabilities you need (Editor for content work, Administrator only if you need plugin and theme management).
-The Application Password is scoped to that user’s role, so WordPress handles permission checks on its side.
+Yes.
+WP-MCP uses the same REST API that WordPress itself uses internally.
+It cannot bypass WordPress permissions.
+Create a dedicated WordPress user with only the capabilities you need: Editor role for content work, Administrator only if you need plugin and theme management.
+The Application Password is scoped to that user’s role, and WordPress handles all permission checks server-side.

 WordPress 5.6 or newer.
-That’s when Application Passwords were added to Core.
-The REST API has been available since WordPress 4.7, but you need 5.6+ for the authentication method wp-mcp uses.
-If you’re running anything older than 5.6, you should update anyway for security reasons.
+Application Passwords were added to WordPress Core in version 5.6.
+The REST API has been available since WordPress 4.7, but you need 5.6+ for the authentication method WP-MCP uses.

 Yes.
-Set WP_MCP_DISCOVER=true in your environment variables.
-On startup, wp-mcp will scan your site and automatically generate tools for WooCommerce REST API endpoints.
-You’ll get tools for products, orders, customers, coupons, and more.
+Set WP_MCP_DISCOVER=true (it’s on by default).
+WP-MCP will scan your site at startup and automatically generate tools for WooCommerce REST API endpoints including products, orders, customers, coupons, shipping, and more.

-Does wp-mcp work with AI tools other than Claude?
+Does WP-MCP work with AI assistants other than Claude?

-Yes. wp-mcp follows MCP, so any MCP-compatible client can connect.
-Claude Desktop and Claude Code are the most common clients right now, but the protocol is open.
+Yes.
+WP-MCP implements the MCP (Model Context Protocol) standard, so any MCP-compatible client can connect.
+Claude Desktop and Claude Code are the most common clients, but the protocol is open and other AI assistants that support MCP will work too.

-How is this different from the official WordPress MCP adapter?
+How is WP-MCP different from the official WordPress MCP adapter?

-The official WordPress/mcp-adapter is a PHP plugin that runs inside WordPress and uses the Abilities API in WordPress 6.9. wp-mcp is an external Node.js server that connects via REST API. wp-mcp requires no WordPress-side plugin installation, offers auto-discovery for plugin endpoints, and has minimal setup.
+The official WordPress/mcp-adapter is a PHP plugin that runs inside WordPress and uses the Abilities API in WordPress 6.9+.
+WP-MCP is an external Node.js server that connects via REST API + Application Passwords.
+WP-MCP requires no WordPress-side plugin installation, offers auto-discovery for any plugin’s REST endpoints, and can be set up in under 5 minutes with just 3 environment variables.

-WP-MCP is free, open source, and usable right now.
-Run npx @wpgaurav/wp-mcp setup with your site credentials and test it on real tasks.
-If it saves even 30 minutes a week, it pays for setup time in the first session.
+WP-MCP is free, open-source, and you can start using it right now.
+Run npx @wpgaurav/wp-mcp setup, enter your site credentials, and test it with a real task.
+If it saves even 30 minutes a week on WordPress admin work, that’s over 25 hours a year you get back.

 Leave a Comment